devergroupio/customer_nosql_excercise/readme.md

 then try 10 query in txt

-Investigate the balance between the consistency and availability in your NoSQL system Read file: consistency_and_avaiablility.txt
+Investigate the balance between the consistency and availability in mongodb system Read file: consistency.pdf and avaiablility.pdf

 Investigate the indexing techniques available in your NoSQL system.
 Read file: indexing.txt